Super Bowl 56: A viewer’s guide to get you through Sunday

 HOW MANY CAMERAS WILL NBC USE FOR THE SUPER BOWL?

-Gaudelli did say that ”in terms of cameras that shoot the game, that actually shoot the field and the play and the players – we’ll probably have 40 cameras.”
+Executive producer Fred Gaudelli said that ”in terms of cameras that shoot the game, that actually shoot the field and the play and the players – we’ll probably have 40 cameras.”
 All those cameras will be recorded and can be used for replay.

 NBC will also be debuting a brand-new graphic look, a new score bug, as well as utilizing a lot of virtual reality and augmented reality graphics.